lukas-shawford/rtreelib/README.md

   * Returns: `RTreeNode[T]`
     * This function should return the leaf node where the new entry should be inserted.
 This node may or may not have the capacity for the new entry.
-If the insertion of the new node results in the node overflowing, it will be split according to the strategy defined by `split_node`.
+If the insertion of the new node results in the node overflowing, then `overflow_strategy` will be invoked on the node.
 * **`adjust_tree`**: Strategy used for balancing the tree, including propagating node splits, updating bounding boxes on all nodes and entries as necessary, and growing the tree by creating a new root if necessary.
 This strategy is executed after inserting or deleting an